Average Weather in Multān Pakistan

 Daily Chance of Precipitation

-To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day in the year.
+To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Multān experiences some seasonal variation in monthly rainfall.

 The rainy period of the year lasts for 7.2 months, from February 20 to September 26, with a sliding 31-day rainfall of at least 0.5 inches.
 The most rain falls during the 31 days centered around July 25, with an average total accumulation of 1.4 inches.